reactor/BlockHound/README.md

 Java agent to detect blocking calls from Reactor's non-blocking threads.

 ## How it works
-BlockHound will transparently instrumenting the JVM classes and intercept blocking (e.g. IO) calls if they are performed from the non-blocking threads (like threads started by `Schedulers.parallel()`).
-When this happens (remember, this should never happen!:) ), an error will be thrown.
+BlockHound will transparently instrument the JVM classes and intercept blocking calls (e.g. IO) if they are performed from threads marked as "non-blockign operations only" (ie. threads implementing Reactor's `NonBlocking` marker interface, like those started by `Schedulers.parallel()`).
+If and when this happens (but remember, this should never happen!:stuck_out_tongue_winking_eye:), an error will be thrown.
 Here is an example:
 ```java
 // Example.java
 Mono.delay(Duration.ofSeconds(1))